 Work Away is a site set up to promote fair exchange between budget travelers, language learners or culture seekers and families, individuals or organizations who are looking for help with a range of varied activities.

-Jazzy and I are lightweight travelers, which means we travel with backpacks that can fit into the overhead cabin of airplanes.
-Everything we own fits into those two bags.
+We travel carry-on only, which means our backpacks can fit into the overhead cabin of airplanes, buses, etc. Everything we own fits into the Osprey Farpoint 40.
 There are number of good reasons why you should travel light but that is a post for another day.

 Even during the “dry” season you could get caught in a tropical storm, so having a rain jacket is kind of imperative.
-Even in the worst downpours, our North Faces’ kept us completely dry and we wouldn’t go anywhere without them.
+Even in the worst downpours, our North Face rain jackets kept us completely dry and we wouldn’t go anywhere without them.

-It doesn’t really matter what phone you use, just make sure that it is unlocked and that you can use local SIM cards abroad.
+Our favorite phone is the Samsung Galaxy S9 but it doesn’t really matter what phone you use, just make sure that it is unlocked and that you can use local SIM cards.
 Prepaid SIMs are usually very cheap abroad and are a great way to stay in touch with others.